Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 - Leases have indices and pair to cores with the same index
 - Cores not designated as on-demand and without a paired lease are left free, their blockspace wasted
-- When on-demand claims are queued, they are each assigned a designated core in ascending order bounded by the on-demand core count
+- When on-demand claims are queued, they are each assigned a designated core in ascending order, looping when reaching the last core

 ---